 But then what is ‘Jack and Jill’ about?
 Sadly, we will probably never know for sure – assuming, that is, that the rhyme ever had an actual ‘meaning’.
 But the fact that the nursery rhyme has attracted these two very different analyses says something about our desire to understand and interpret these timeless children’s rhymes.
 But as for an ultimate meaning?
 That remains as elusive as ever.

-Discover the stories behind more classic nursery rhymes with our analysis of the ‘Humpty Dumpty’ rhyme.
+Discover the stories behind more classic nursery rhymes with our analysis of ‘London Bridge is Falling Down’, our commentary on the Little Bo Peep rhyme, our post delving into the history of the ‘Mary Had a Little Lamb’ nursery rhyme, and analysis of the ‘Humpty Dumpty’ rhyme.

 Image: Jack and Jill by William Wallace Denslow, via Wikimedia Commons.